L-Neur0/Implementation-of-an-Unsupervised-Deep-Learning-Registration-Framework-for-Histology-Samples/README.md

 # NL2 DeepHistRegProject

-This is the project for our course 'Progetto Ingegneria Informatica' in collaboration with NecstLab.
+This is the project for our course 'Progetto di Ingegneria Informatica', A.A.
+2023/2024, in collaboration with NecstLab, Politecnico di Milano.

 Accademic tutor: Marco Domenico Santambrogio.

 Contributors:

-*Mattia Cestari
+-  Mattia Cestari
-*Valentina Pucci
+-  Valentina Pucci
-*Lorenzo Sciarretta
+-  Lorenzo Sciarretta

-Our code is mainly provided by [DeeoHistReg](https://github.com/MWod/DeepHistReg) and the dataset was provided by the [AnhirGrandChallenge](https://anhir.grand-challenge.org/Data/).
+Our code is mainly provided by [DeepHistReg](https://github.com/MWod/DeepHistReg) and the dataset was provided by the [AnhirGrandChallenge](https://anhir.grand-challenge.org/Data/).